microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 WDTCONbits.SEN = 0; //Disable Watchdog to prevent full reset
 ```

 NOTE: It’s good practice to place a NOP command after a sleep command.
-When the sleep command is called, the next assembly line is cached in the CPU.
+When the sleep command is called, the next instruction is pipelined in the CPU.
 Having a NOP ensures no accidental operations are executed when switching in or out of low-power modes.

-To test this, MCC can be used to set pin "RA1" to toggle led on the Curiosity Nano.
+To test this, MCC can be used to set pin "RA1" to toggle the LED on the Curiosity Nano.
 Toggle "RA1" under GPIO Output in the Pin Grid View menu as shown below:

 ![Pin Grid View](images/pin_grid_view_wdt.png)